anoopkcn/wyckoff/README.md

 ## Data Source

-This package is based on crystallographic data from [bilbao crystallographic server](https://www.cryst.ehu.es/).
-The inspiration for this package was drawn from the [doped](https://github.com/SMTG-Bham/doped/tree/main) project:
-`S. R. Kavanagh et al. doped: Python toolkit for robust and repeatable charged defect supercell calculations.
-Journal of Open Source Software 9 (96), 6433, 2024.`
-Where they implemented a similar approach for handling wyckoff positions but they have custom data format.
+This implementation is inspierd by a utility fuction in [doped](https://github.com/SMTG-Bham/doped/tree/main) project.
+That version used a non-standard datafile for parsing the Wyckoff positions from [bilbao crystallographic server](https://www.cryst.ehu.es/).
+This implementation uses a standard JSON file for parsing the Wyckoff positions, add additional checks and validations to ensure data integrity, remove a bug that produces duplicate Wyckoff positions and custom wyckoff dataclass, etc,.

 ## License